 OVERSEAS.
-With 12 percent of Supply Corps 3100 billets located overseas, it is reasonable to anticipate Supply Corps Officers will have at least one overseas tour during a career.
-Although overseas tours can , at times, present challenges with respect to cultural differences, school age children, and spouse employment, these tours are most often both professionally and personally rewarding.
+With 12% of Supply Corps 3100 billets located overseas, it is reasonable to assume Supply Corps Officers will have at least one overseas tour during a career.
+Although overseas tours may, at times, present challenges with respect to cultural differences, school age children, and spouse employment, these tours are most often professionally and personally rewarding.

 DETAILING SEQUENCE AND APPROVAL PROCESS.
 In general, the chronological order of detailing cycle priorities are (1) O-5 Operational/Command Ashore Slate; (2) Overseas/Joint; (3) Specialty skill-sets; and (4) CONUS.
-My commitment to you is to maintain open lines of communication with you, so you will know how your detail is proceeding.
+My commitment to you is to maintain open lines of communication with you, so you know how your detail is proceeding.
 GSAs, when there is a requirement, will always remain the top priority.

 - Preferences may be sent in at any time, but please help us to better focus on the details at hand by waiting to call to negotiate orders until you are in your respective window.
-If you're a 2017 roller, you will be asked to provide preferences by email once the detailing cycle begins in April/May.
+For example, if you're a 2020 roller, you will be asked to provide preferences by email once the detailing cycle begins in May 2019.

 - Effective communication is critical to the detailing process.
 Please provide your current e-mail (work and alternate) and work or other phone number to the 0-5 detailing team via email.
 If you are in the process of transitioning to your next command, including GSAs, please include the contact email/phone number for the new command.
 As always, keep us informed so we can better serve you.
 My sincere thank you in advance!

 Please feel free to call or e-mail either me, or my assistant, if you have any questions.
 Our front office number is (901) 874-4611, DSN prefix 882.
 I look forward to working with you to achieve the best possible detail.